jayrbolton/ui-system-proto-tmp/README.md

 # ui system prototype

-This is a UI system inspired by state automatas.
+This is a UI system inspired by state automatas and FRP streams.
 This repo is a quick n dirty prototype for demo/discussion purposes.

-States are simple observable data containers that use node's EventEmitter, with inspirations from FRP.
+States are simple observable data containers that use node's EventEmitter.

 States can be used to generate dynamic HTML (and svg and canvas) in a simpler (and possibly faster) way than virtual DOM.